 Agentic Commerce: The Mandatory Schema for AI Transactions

-The Universal Commerce Protocol (UCP) is the open interoperability standard designed to facilitate "Agentic Commerce"—the automated purchasing of goods by AI Agents on behalf of human principals.
-While traditional e-commerce relies on humans visually navigating HTML interfaces, UCP mandates a standardized, machine-readable data layer (primarily nested JSON-LD) that allows models like Google Gemini and ChatGPT to discover, configure, and transact inventory without hallucinating price or availability.
+The Universal Commerce Protocol (UCP) is the open interoperability standard designed to facilitate "Agentic Commerce": the automated purchasing of goods by AI agents on behalf of human principals.
+While traditional e-commerce relies on humans visually navigating HTML interfaces, UCP mandates a standardized, machine-readable data layer (primarily nested JSON-LD) that lets models like Gemini and ChatGPT discover, configure, and transact inventory without hallucinating price or availability.

 The Bridge: HTML vs. Data